HeySiriSirwan/metabase-persian-calendar/README.md

 ## Support
 If you find this project useful, please consider:
-- Giving it a 🌟star on GitHub
+- Giving it a ⭐️star on GitHub
 - Contributing improvements
 - Sharing with others who might benefit